julien-arino/math-of-data-science/index.md

 Here, you will find the publicly available information: code, slides and some general information.
 All other information (syllabus, assignments, marks) is available through UM Learn.

-### Fall 2025 changes
+### Fall 2026 format

-FYI, in Fall 2025, the format of the course will change.
-From an "assignment only" format, I will be moving to a system with assignments, quizzes, a midterm and a final examination.
-Assignments will be longer (2-3 weeks each) and will be more like small projects.
-The midterm and final will be mathematics only and are planned to be two hours each.
+The course evaluation consists of Lab Tests (held during tutorials), a two-hour Midterm Examination and a Final Examination.

 ### This GitHub repo